cofinalsubnets/lisa/readme.md

 # lips
-lisp dialect for recreational programming on 64-bit hardware
+lips is a lisp variant for recreational programming. it has a runtime written in C and a self-hosting threaded code compiler that makes it faster than most interpreted languages.

 ## build / install
 are you on linux? `make` should work. otherwise consult the